serverless/serverless/docs/providers/aws/events/streams.md

 The `consumer` property can be used to put a [stream consumer](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-kinesis-streamconsumer.html) between your function's [event source mapping](https://docs.aws.amazon.com/lambda/latest/dg/invocation-eventsourcemapping.html) and the stream it consumes.

 The configuration below creates a new stream consumer.
+The default name of the consumer can be overridden with the optional `consumerName` property.

 ```yml
 functions: